How do you say “hello” in Arabic?

 This long expression means “May the peace, mercy and blessings of God be upon you.”

-It’s a long one but don’t worry, you don’t really have to use it (you’ll often hear older and more religious folk use this one).
+It’s a long one but don’t worry, you don’t really have to use this Arabic greeting (you’ll often hear older and more religious folk use this one).

 يعطيك العافية ya3tik al-3afiya